Alex Goldhoorn

 My year Tool The leap How I worked

-~1990s QBasic / Turbo Pascalself-taught, no IDE No tooling — type every character by hand Type.
-Single-letter names, everything in one script.
+~1990spersonal QBasic / Turbo Pascalself-taught, no IDE No tooling — type every character by hand Type short variable names, everything in one file.

-2001 IntelliJ IDEAlaunched Jan 2001 Language-native intelligence; refactoring as a first-class feature; long names finally free Write.
-IDE handles imports, boilerplate, and renames.
+2001work / study IntelliJ IDEAlaunched Jan 2001 Programmatic autocomplete with full language and function knowledge; refactoring as a first-class feature; long names finally free IDE handles imports, boilerplate, and renames.

-2025 Cursorlaunched 2023 LLM reads your file and makes the edit — you review a diff, not a suggestion Describe the change.
-Read and accept or reject the diff.
+2025–2026work Cursor / GitHub Copilot (chat) LLM reads your file and makes the edit — you review a diff, not a suggestion Describe the change, review changed code iteratively.

-2026 Claude Codelaunched Mar 2025 Agent reads, plans, edits, runs checks, iterates — you come back to a result State the goal.
-Judge whether the result is correct, clean, and appropriate.
+2025–2026personal Claude Codelaunched Mar 2025 Agent reads, plans, edits, runs checks, iterates — you come back to a result State the goal.
+Vibe coding — personal projects and this website.

 The First Real IDE